CodeByNikolas/Bachelor-Thesis-Proposal/content/proposal/schedule.typ

 = Schedule

-The thesis work is planned over a 5-month period, starting on February 3, 2025, and concluding on June 3, 2025.
-The project will be structured into three main milestones, following an agile, iterative approach to ensure consistent progress and measurable deliverables.
+The thesis work is planned over 5 months, starting on 15 September 2025, and concluding on 15 February 2026.
+The project will be structured into three main milestones, following an agile, iterative approach.

 - *Milestone 1: Foundation and Service Externalization (Weeks 1-6)*
   - `Weeks 1-2:` In-depth research on LSP, JDT Language Server internals, and multi-tenant architectures.
-Set up development and testing environments.
+Set up development environments.
-  - `Weeks 3-4:` Implement the initial externalization of the JDT Language Server into a standalone, containerized Java service.
-Establish basic communication between a single Theia instance and the external service.
-(Objective 1)
+  - `Weeks 3-6:` Implement the externalization of the JDT Language Server into a standalone service.
+Establish a 1-to-1 connection between a Theia instance and the external service to create a performance baseline.
+(Objective 1, part 1)
-  - `Weeks 5-6:` Develop the initial session management logic to handle multiple, independent connections, laying the groundwork for the shared JVM model.

-- *Milestone 2: Shared JVM Implementation and Evaluation (Weeks 7-14)*
+- *Milestone 2: Shared JVM Implementation and Evaluation (Weeks 7-15)*
-  - `Weeks 7-10:` Implement the core logic for the shared JVM architecture, ensuring strict user session isolation within the service.
-Refine the LSP message proxying and state management.
-(Objective 1 & 2)
+  - `Weeks 7-12:` Implement the core logic for the shared JVM architecture, including the proxy/dispatcher and session management.
+Ensure strict user isolation within the service.
+(Objective 1 part 2 & Objective 2)
-  - `Weeks 11-12:` Integrate the shared language server with the existing benchmarking suite.
-Develop test scenarios simulating realistic concurrent user workloads.
+  - `Weeks 13-15:` Integrate the shared language server with the benchmarking suite.
+Execute comprehensive performance and resource benchmarks against the baseline to validate KPIs.
 (Objective 3)
-  - `Weeks 13-14:` Execute comprehensive performance and resource benchmarks.
-Analyze the data to compare the new architecture against the baseline and validate KPIs.

-- *Milestone 3: Multi-Tenancy Analysis and Finalization (Weeks 15-20)*
+- *Milestone 3: Multi-Tenancy Analysis and Finalization (Weeks 16-22)*
-  - `Weeks 15-17:` Conduct the feasibility study for the true multi-tenant language server.
+  - `Weeks 16-19:` Conduct the feasibility study for the true multi-tenant language server.
 Research state-sharing strategies and concurrency models.
 Document the architectural challenges and potential designs.
 (Objective 4)
-  - `Weeks 18-20:` Finalize the implementation, refine documentation, and incorporate feedback.
-This period also serves as a buffer for addressing any unforeseen issues and preparing the final thesis document.
+  - `Weeks 20-22:` Finalize the implementation, refine documentation, and incorporate feedback.
+This period serves as a buffer for addressing unforeseen issues and preparing the final thesis document.